Alcee Hastings: Political positions

+Animal welfare

+Hastings supported efforts to end the slaughter of dogs and cats for human consumption.
+Along with Representative Vern Buchanan, he authored the Dog and Cat Meat Trade Prohibition Act, which prohibited the shipping, sale, and transportation of dogs and cats for meat.
+Hastings supported resolutions calling for an end to the global dog and cat meat trade and encouraged the Trump and Biden administrations to initiate international agreements to prohibit the eating of dogs and cats.

+In 2021, Hastings and Buchanan authored legislation to establish a center under the National Institutes of Health to minimize the use of animal testing in biomedical research.

 Foreign policy

-Hastings opposed President Donald Trump's decision to recognize Jerusalem as Israel's capital.
+Hastings opposed President Donald Trump's 2017 decision to recognize Jerusalem as Israel's capital.
 He stated: "I believe that Jerusalem is and should remain the undivided capital of Israel.
 To deny the Jewish connection to Jerusalem would be to deny world history.
 That being said, the manner in which the Trump Administration has announced its recognition of Jerusalem as the capital of Israel is of great concern."

 Gun policy

 Hastings said that gun control is a "critical element" in addressing the United States' crime problem.
 He favored reinstating the Federal Assault Weapons Ban and supported a federal ban on bump stocks.
 He supported raising the minimum age to buy a rifle from 18 to 21.
 In 2017, he voted against the Concealed Carry Reciprocity Act of 2017.
-His last rating from the NRA was an F, indicating that the organization believed that he did not support gun rights legislation.
+His last rating from the NRA Political Victory Fund was an F, indicating that the organization believed that he did not support gun rights legislation.

 Following the 2018 Stoneman Douglas High School shooting, Hastings released a statement in which he said, "The stranglehold of the gun lobby has gone on long enough."

 Hastings wrote a letter to the Speaker of the Florida House and President of the Florida Senate urging them to repeal the state's preemption law, which prohibits communities in Florida from passing their own gun regulations.

 Personal life and death

-Hastings was married three times and had three children; his first two marriages ended in divorce.
+Hastings was married three times and had three children from his first two marriages, as well as one stepchild; his first two marriages ended in divorce.
 He married Patricia Williams in 2019, and they remained together until his death.

-In January 2019, Hastings was diagnosed with pancreatic cancer, and he died from the disease on April 6, 2021, at the age of 84.
+In January 2019, Hastings was diagnosed with pancreatic cancer, and two years later died from the disease on April 6, 2021, at the age of 84.
+After his death, his campaign account made a $23,000 expenditure to Williams with no listed campaign purpose.